Designing virtual simulations for pharmacy education

 My process

-Here is how the project came together over the course of 4 months.
+How the project came together over the course of 4 months

 I scheduled three rounds of usability testing after each major iteration, which allowed me to gather feedback and make improvements throughout the entire process.
-I also held monthly review sessions with pharmacy professionals and educators.
 This left me with roughly three months allocated for design and development.

 But let's start from the very beginning: to make sure what I was creating would be useful, I started by looking at student feedback on the earlier eLearning resources.

 I scheduled three rounds of usability testing after each major iteration, which allowed me to gather feedback and make improvements throughout the entire process.
-I also held monthly review sessions with pharmacy professionals and educators.
 This left me with roughly three months allocated for design and development.

 But let's start from the very beginning: to make sure what I was creating would be useful, I started by looking at student feedback on the earlier eLearning resources.

 I scheduled three rounds of usability testing after each major iteration, which allowed me to gather feedback and make improvements throughout the entire process.
-I also held monthly review sessions with pharmacy professionals and educators.
 This left me with roughly three months allocated for design and development.

 But let's start from the very beginning: to make sure what I was creating would be useful, I started by looking at student feedback on the earlier eLearning resources.

-The team's existing eLearning resources fall short in providing interactive opportunities for students to explore careers in pharmacy.
+Existing resources fall short in providing interactive opportunities to explore pharmacy

 At the beginning of the project, I reviewed feedback from a post-module survey completed by 30 students.
 I wanted to understand some of the common pain points that students experienced with the existing eLearning modules.